s3AKAT/s3AKAT/README.md

 - 👋 Hi, I’m @s3AKAT
-- 👀 I’m interested in website, gaming development
+- 👀 I’m interested in website development

 <!---
 s3AKAT/s3AKAT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.